 "If you're looking for a cookbook that is as entertaining as it is delicious, then look no further.
 From Scratch is a breath of fresh air when it comes to learning how to traditionally prepare and cook nutritious food.
 Shaye does not disappoint in her recipes and this cookbook reads like a letter from a close friend.
 These meals are easily prepared and yes, easily devoured."

-Question for Discussion: What's your favorite way to use local, in-season cherry tomatoes?
+What's your favorite way to use cherry tomatoes when they're in season?

 Answer in the comments section below or or join the conversation on The Rising Spoon Facebook page.
 Prefer Twitter?
 And feel free to circle me on Google Plus or follow me on Pinterest.